 Not to acquire new goodness for Himself— which cannot be—but that his splendor might, as it shines back to Him, declare “Subsisto,” in His eternity outside of time, beyond all other borders, as pleased Him, Eternal Love opened into new loves.

+The extraordinary verse “s’aperse in nuovi amor l’etterno amore” (Eternal love opened into new loves [Par.
+29.18]) holds in balance the “new loves” and the “Eternal love”.
 Here we find in nuce the whole problematic of the novo.
-Although the “nuovi amor” are here positively charged, as the products of God’s opening up, we remember the creation discourse of Paradiso 7, where we learned that the heavens are “new things” and that free being is not subject to “the power of the new things”: “la virtute de le cose nove” (Par.
+Although the “nuovi amor” of Paradiso 29 are positively charged, as the products of God’s divine self-opening, we remember the creation discourse of Paradiso 7, where the new is negatively charged.
+There we learned that the heavens are “new things”, and that to be free is not to be subject to “the power of the new things”: “la virtute de le cose nove” (Par.
 7.72).

 How, and more importantly why, the eternal should give rise to the corruptible, the One should make way for the Many, is the question posed in the dialectic between l’etterno amore and nuovi amori.
+In the contrast between the eternal love and the new loves that it generates is all the splendor and pathos of created existence.

 God’s creation is timeless, immune from the difference that characterizes all human actions, movements, and discourses.
 God creates “in sua etternità di tempo fore” (in His eternity outside of time [Par.
 29.16]).
 His act of creation is preceded by no Before.
 For there is neither “before” nor “after” with respect to divine creativity: